chora-io/docs/specs/mods/ecosystem/index.md

 # Overview

-The `example` module is an example for module development and testing purposes.
+The `ecosystem` module provides a monitoring, reporting, and verification framework for ecosystems managed and operated by ecosystem stewards and oracle services.

 ## Contents